pulumi/terraform-provider-aws/website/docs/r/globalaccelerator_accelerator.html.markdown

 * `id` - The Amazon Resource Name (ARN) of the accelerator.
 * `dns_name` - The DNS name of the accelerator.
 For example, `a5d53ff5ee6bca4ce.awsglobalaccelerator.com`.
-* `hosted_zone_id` --  The Global Accelerator Route 53 zone ID that can be used to route an [Alias Resource Record Set][1] to the Global Accelerator.
+* `hosted_zone_id` --  The Global Accelerator Route 53 zone ID that can be used to route an Alias Resource Record Set to the Global Accelerator.
 This attribute is simply an alias for the zone ID `Z2BJ6XQ5FK7U4H`.
 * `ip_sets` - IP address set associated with the accelerator.
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider `default_tags` configuration block.

 **ip_sets** exports the following attributes: